benjasper/metar.gg-web/README.md

 2. Run `pnpm install` to download the dependencies
 3. Run `pnpm start` to start the dev server
 4. The app is now available on port 3000

+If you changed a GraphQL query, run `pnpm generate` to regenerate the Typescript types.

 ### Pull Requests
 PRs are welcome!